matous94/miwa-test/SOLUTION.md

 - How to run the app
 - The differences between the assignment and the solution
+  - **the assignment can be find in the [ASSIGNMENT.md](ASSIGNMENT.md)** file
-- The trade offs and decisions I made with the given time estimate of 2 hours in mind, for the assignment, which I exceeded anyway
+- The trade offs and decisions I made with the given time estimate of 2 hours in mind, which I exceeded anyway
 - The next steps and possible improvements I would make in real project

 ## To run the app